tytydraco/yessleep/out/Clean.md

 I'm reaching out about something that's both urgent and a bit out of the ordinary.
 I work with Tom Morton, who gave me your contact info.
 He says he had a somewhat similar issue with his grandmother in Maine, and you're the best.

-Do you have representatives in Idaho?
+Do you have representatives in *(redacted)*?
 Would you be available to start work immediately?
 I really need someone out here ASAP.

 Thank you in advance for your assistance.